iilunin/crypto-bot/README.md

 This project is based on [sammchardy/python-binance](https://github.com/sammchardy/python-binance) Binance API wrapper

+**Use it at your own risk**

 ## Features
 - Manage an unlimited number of trading pairs
 - Supports smart trade entry, though I often buy coins myself.
+- Unlimited exit targets
-- Unlimited exit targets and smart last target (will be possible to have more smart targets soon)
+- Each exit target can be "smart" to gain max profits
 - Flexible stop loss settings: Fixed/Trialing + Custom SL after each target reached.
 - OCO
 - FREE :)